aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 ### Multi Key Store Initialization

-The multi key store is intended to be used when different items in a DDB table use the different beacon keys.
+The multi key store is intended to be used when different items in a DDB table will use the different beacon keys.
 This can also be described as multi tenant.

 On initialization of a Multi Key Store, the caller MUST provide: